 Homemade yogurt is perfect for all sorts of different flavors!

 Yogurt can be made from flavored soy milk.
-You can add spices, flavor extracts, or sweeteners before culturing.
-Fruit, nuts, and granola should be added right before serving.
+Alternatively, mix spices, flavor extracts, cocoa powder, or sweeteners before culturing.
+Flavors like fruit, nuts, and granola should be added right before serving.

 Here are six suggested flavor combinations: